Skip to content

 3. Yavapai Geology Museum

-If you’re visiting the South Rim of the Grand Canyon, visiting the Yavapai Geology Museum is one of the most interesting things to do.
-The museum was founded in the 1920s by geologists who were studying the area.
+If you’re visiting the South Rim of the Grand Canyon, visiting the Yavapai Geology Museum is one of the most exciting things to do.
+The museum was founded in the 1920s by geologists studying the area.

 The Yavapai Geology Museum has exhibits and information about the history of the Grand Canyon and the natural processes that carved it over millions of years.
 The museum is a perfect place to visit with children to add an educational element to your visit.